 Released on October 18, 1994, the record sounds as fresh today as it did a quarter century ago.
 Of all the albums in the band’s catalog, Promised Land has aged the most gracefully, thanks in large part to the deeply introspective lyrics, mature songwriting, and overall enveloping sound captured by engineer and mixer James “Jimbo” Barton.

 Structured as a personal diary set to music, the record contains tracks focused on coming of age, mental health, personal loss, sacrifice, remorse, and self-worth.
 While there are bits of social commentary sprinkled throughout Promised Land, the reflective journey sits distinctly apart from Queensryche’s previous works.
-This album was markedly personal for the original lineup of the band, particularly vocalist Geoff Tate and guitarist/songwriter Chris DeGarmo, who penned the lyrics.
+This album was markedly personal for the original lineup of the band, particularly vocalist Geoff Tate and guitarist/songwriter Chris DeGarmo.

 Having reached the pinnacle of commercial success with 1990’s Empire, Tate and DeGarmo exorcise the personal demons accumulated through Queensryche’s decade-plus rise to stardom.
 It’s a surprisingly brutal and honest account from a band once regarded as deeply secretive.
 I’m not going to do a track-by-track analysis.
 The lyrics are in the liner notes, and what you get out of it is what they are about.
 But it’s clear the road to Queensryche’s success was littered with difficult choices, and a tinge of regret.

 Musically, Promised Land was viewed as a huge curveball by most fans and critics.
 While the record was largely respected, many thought the darker mood, mid-tempo songs, and instrument experimentation (the sitar, saxophone, and piano all made significant appearances) were too self-indulgent, and frankly, career suicide after the more mainstream-oriented Empire.